maxim/takeup/README.md

     ~/.takeup/project_name/manifest.yml

 The project\_name should be the dirname of your project.
-For example, if my project is in `~/dev/foobar` then the project_name is foobar.
+For example, if my project is in `~/dev/foobar` then the project\_name is foobar.

 ### Storing manifests in the project's dir

-You can also keep your manifests in the project's dir, versioned.
+You could also keep your manifests in the project's dir, versioned.
 In this case takeup looks up your hostname using `hostname -s` command to scope manifests per developer.

     /path/to/project/.takeup/hostname/manifest.yml

 This is also helpful if you're changing your project's architecture (e.g. moving from delayed\_job to resque) and would like to modify takeup manifest in a particular git branch.

-However, if a manifest for this project is also found in your home dir, it will take precedence over the one versioned with the project.
+Note: the manifest in your `~/.takeup` always takes precedence to the one in the project.

 ### Storing manifests in the project's config dir